dfmoscoso23/netbox-tasks/README.md

 The script is located in:

 Scripts/basic_filter.py

+ >To acces I used the user *test-user@gmail.com* (It is added in the fixture)
+ >Password: testestes
+ >Naturally, you can create a superuser using createsuper, as always.

 ## TASK 2: Api Script

 A separate Python container *script-container* has been added to docker-compose.yml to run the API script independently of the NetBox runtime (it still uses the internal container network).
+It uses a token from the user added in the fixture, which is stored in the env folder under script.env.
+The container reads this token from the environment file.

 ### Running the API Script